Image-X-Institute/couch-tracking/Emulator/README.md

 ## Couch compensation
-emulator_couch.cpp run on Raspberry Pi has the identical motion compensation logic compared to the real couch tracking system.
-As the target tracking component is simulated in emulator, apart from the compensation algorithm, the code also send the couch motor movement to the corresponding device via UDP as feedback.
+If you would like to run a simulation that cloest to the real-world hardware and software design, an option of running the motion compensation on Raspberry Pi with c++ code is available.
+The emulator_couch.cpp has the same architecture compared to the real compensation algorithm, apart from the motor is not moving.
+The moving duration is calculated on moving displacement/motor speed.

+## How to run

+python integrated_emulator.py --mode local --trace "Lung_Predominantly_Left_Right_robot_120s.txt" --latency 0 --velocity 12 --track-dt 0.05

+Run this command line on terminal or command.

+mode: Determine the simulation mode, local communication or cross device UDP

+trace: Give the motion trace file name

+latency: Define the system latency

+track-dt: Define the motion sending interval.
+Unit is in second.
+The original motion traces were sampled in 200ms.
+If a different interval is given, motion file will be interploated.

+Other arguments: UDP ip address etc. The emulator runs by default value if otherwise not specified.